 In the past few decades, arbitration has become a mainstay in resolving legal disputes.
 But is arbitration right for you?
-To find out, learn about the advantages and disadvantages of this dispute resolution technique.
+To find out, learn about the basics of arbitration, including the advantages and disadvantages of this dispute resolution technique.
 That way, you can make an informed decision when choosing arbitration or deciding to sign a contract that contains a mandatory arbitration clause.
 (To learn more about arbitration, read Nolo's article Arbitration Basics.)

 Promoted as a way to resolve disputes efficiently, proponents of arbitration commonly point to a number of advantages it offers over litigation, court hearings, and trials.